Transhumance: The Pyrenees

-Scandinavian peninsula
+Scandinavian Peninsula

 In Scandinavia, transhumance is practised to a certain extent; however, livestock are transported between pastures by motorised vehicles, changing the character of the movement.
-The Sami people practise transhumance with reindeer by a different system than is described immediately below.
+The Sami people practice transhumance with reindeer by a different system than is described immediately below.

 The common mountain or forest pasture used for transhumance in summer is called seter or bod / bua.
 The same term is used for a related mountain cabin, which was used as a summer residence.
 In summer (usually late June), livestock is moved to a mountain farm, often quite distant from a home farm, to preserve meadows in valleys for producing hay.
 Livestock is typically tended during the summer by girls and younger women, who also milk and make cheese.
 Bulls usually remain at the home farm.
 As autumn approaches and grazing is exhausted, livestock is returned to the farm.

 In Sweden, this system was predominantly used in Värmland, Dalarna, Härjedalen, Jämtland, Hälsingland, Medelpad and Ångermanland.

 The practice was common throughout most of Norway, due to its highly mountainous nature and limited areas of lowland for cultivation.

 While previously many farms had their own seters, it is more usual for several farmers to share a modernised common seter (fellesseter).
 Most of the old seters have been left to decay or are used as recreational cabins.

 The name for the common mountain pasture in most Scandinavian languages derives from the Old Norse term setr.
 In Norwegian, the term is sæter or seter; in Swedish, säter.
 The place name appears in Sweden in several forms as Säter and Sätra, and as a suffix: -säter, -sätra, -sätt and -sättra.
 Those names appear extensively across Sweden with a centre in the Mälaren basin and in Östergötland.
 The surname "Satter" is derived from these words.

 In the heartland of the Swedish transhumance region, the most commonly used term is bod or bua (the word is also used for small storage houses and the like; it has evolved in English as booth); in modern Standard Swedish, fäbod.

 The oldest mention of seter in Norway is in Heimskringla, the saga of Olaf II of Norway's travel through Valldal to Lesja.

+The practice of summer farming at fäbod and seter in Sweden and Norway has been included in UNESCO's Lists of Intangible Cultural Heritage since 2024.